SDFIdk/ML_sdfi_fastai2/README.md

 cd ../ML_sdfi_fastai2
 python src/ML_sdfi_fastai2/report.py --config configs/example_configs/report_example_dataset.ini

-If you get confusing errors when creating report it is ofern casued by a faulty .csv file check ../logs_and_models/example_dataset_iter_1/iter_1/logs/iter_1.csv This file should look like this
+If you get confusing errors when creating report it is often casued by a faulty .csv file check ../logs_and_models/example_dataset_iter_1/iter_1/logs/iter_1.csv This file should look like this